rsyncOSX/rsyncuidocs/content/en/docs/Limitations.md

 categories = ["general information"]
 +++

-There are a few limitations or constraints when using RsyncUI.
-It might be important to be aware of them.
-But either of them will get you in some kind of trouble or corrupt any data.
-But they might stop an ongoing synchronization of data if you are not aware.
+There are a few limitations or constraints to be aware of when using RsyncUI.
+NONE of these limitations can result in data corruption or trouble.
+However, they may inadvertently halt an ongoing synchronization process.

 ### Long running tasks and sleep